priyansha016/Clinical-Genomic-Digital-Twin/README.md

 ## Goals and timelines

-1. Collect and Prepare Dataset : Download breast cancer data from online resources, focusing on patients with treatment response data for multiple drugs.
-Ensure the dataset includes response outcomes (responder/non-responder) for at least 3–5 drugs.
-(May 20)
+1. Reading the existing methods and collection of data.
-2. Preprocess Data : Clean the dataset by handling missing values (e.g., impute numerical data with median, categorical with mode) and standardize features.
+2. Collect and Prepare Dataset : Download cancer data from online resources.
 (May 27)
-3. Clinical Genomic Twin model : Implement a clustering algorithm to group patients by similarity based on selected features.
+2. Preprocess Data : Clean the dataset by handling missing values (e.g., impute numerical data with median, categorical with mode) and standardize features.
 (3 June)
-4. Develop Multi-Drug Prediction Model : Train a machine learning model to predict responses for multiple drugs based on patient features.
-(3 June)
+3. Clinical Genomic Twin model : Implement a clustering algorithm to group patients by similarity based on selected features.
+(10 June)
 5. Create an interface : Build a basic interface to input patient details and output predicted drug responses.
-(10 June)
+(17 June)
 6. Test and Document : Test the prototype on a test dataset and document results for future expansion.
-(17 June) [Buffer time : 2 weeks]
+(24 June) [Buffer time : 2 weeks]

 ## Planned Interface